12-18 October 2020 & 8st – 14th April 2021

 First year: Become a Sociocratic Facilitator

-- After one year reflecting their progress in their supervised study-groups, the participants will become professional Sociocratic Facilitators and get a Diploma.
+- After one year reflecting their progress in their supervised study-groups, the participants will become professional Sociocratic Facilitators.

 Second year: Become an Internal Sociocratic Circle-Trainer